 3. As you look over these materials, highlight words or phrases that are repeated or emphasized.

-These terms can tell you what details you may want to feature in your resume profile or key skills sections (as long as they’re accurate to your experience).
+These terms can tell you what details to include in your resume profile or key skills sections (as long as they're accurate to your experience).

-For example, say you’re drawn to the college’s study-abroad program.
-Consider using your profile to showcase any travel or exchange programs you’ve done, along with your foreign language skills.
+For example, say you're drawn to the college's study-abroad program.
+Consider using your profile to showcase any travel or exchange programs you've done and your foreign language skills.
 With adjustments like these, you can make your resume more relevant to each college opportunity.

 Craft your perfect resume in minutes